 Captured and sentenced for attempted kidnapping, he was due for extradition to Colorado, before escaping via a ventilation shaft and fleeing to Florida.

-In Florida, he again moved in college circles, killing two female students and assaulting three others.
-His last victim was a 12-year old girl.
+In Florida, he again moved in college circles under the alias Chris Hagan, killing two female students – Lisa Levy (20) and Margaret Bowman (21) – and brutally assaulting three others – Kathy Kleiner, Karen Chandler and Cheryl Thomas.
+His last victim was a 12-year-old girl, Kimberly Leach.

 Finally caught by a joint-state initiative, he was sentenced to death on three separate charges, although police speculate he killed 36 women in total.

-After an unsuccessful attempt to avert death by offering to locate the bodies, he was executed on the 24th January 1989.
+After an unsuccessful attempt to avert death by offering to locate the bodies, he was executed in the electric chair at Raiford Prison in Florida on the 24th January 1989.

 Hundreds of revellers sang, danced and set off fireworks in a pasture across from the prison as the execution was carried out, and then cheered as the white hearse containing Bundy’s corpse departed the prison.